wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 **KPI**: Average Jaccard Index <br>
 **Normalization**: Linear Bounded Normalization with $a=0$, $b=1$ <br>
 **Name in Score Card**: See Table <br>
-The first perimeter, at the start of the period, can be used as initial condition for the fire perimeter.
+The first perimeter at the start of the period can serve as an initial condition for the fire perimeter.
 The first perimeter is not used to compute any metric.
 The area preserving project used is EPSG:5070.

-The following Table gives the correspondance between the bencmark id and the study period:
+The following Table gives the correspondence between the benchmark ID and the study period:

 ID   | Study period | Name in Score Card
 -----|--------------|-------------------